 β-Caryophyllene is a selective agonist at the CB2 cannabinoid receptor as confirmed in rodent models of nociception, pain, and inflammation, hence it may also be classed as a phytocannabinoid. β-Caryophyllene also interacts with peroxisome proliferator-activated receptors (PPARs), toll-like receptor complexes (i.e., CD14/TLR4/MD2), μ-opioid receptor pathways, and homomeric nicotinic acetylcholine receptors (7-nAChRs). β-Caryophyllene affects multiple biomolecular targets by altering their gene expression, signaling pathways, or via direct interaction.
 Various experiments evidence that β-Caryophyllene helps regulate various liver functions, cardiac functions, gastric functions, neurological functions, kidney functions, inflammatory functions, and immune functions, while also displaying antioxidant and antimicrobial functionality.
 [3, 4]

-In one study, increased comfort was associated with the use of cannabis varieties that were Caryophyllene-dominant and included significant levels of various major cannabis terpenes like those described here.
+In one study, increased comfort was associated with the use of cannabis varieties having a Caryophyllene-dominant terpene profile.

 Humulene (α-Caryophyllene, C15H24), a monocyclic sesquiterpene, is one of the more common sesquiterpenes in cannabis, after β-Caryophyllene.
 Humulene was the first sesquiterpene to be identified in cannabis, isolated in 1942 by Simonsen and Todd .
 Humulene is most commonly found in hops (Humulus lupulus, after which it is named), and is also found in sage and ginseng.
 Humulene is prevalent in the essential oils of hops (36.7%), lantana (6.2%), and geranium (up to 6%).
 [11, 12].